Contains affiliate links. All opinions are honest, as always.

 The legendary chocolate hedgehog cake.
-It’s an 80s classic that my mum made me, and my kids ask for year after year.
-As well as looking super cute, it also tastes yummy thanks to a lot of chocolate icing, some orange and lots of Cadbury chocolate buttons!
-I’ve used photos from two that I’ve made over the years, so they look slightly different.
+It’s a classic 80s birthday cake that my mum made me, and my kids ask for year after year.
+As well as looking super cute, it also tastes yummy thanks to a lot of chocolate icing, some orange and lots of chocolate buttons!
+I’ve used photos from a few that I’ve made over the years, so they look slightly different.

-This recipe is for a chocolate and orange marbled cake, but you could make just chocolate or just orange and it would be just as yummy.
+This recipe is for a chocolate and orange marbled cake, but you could make just chocolate or just orange and it would be just as delicious.
 It’s baked in a pudding basin, to help you get the shape of a hedgehog.
+I use a 1 litre pudding basin, and that’s the perfect size.

-1. Grease and line your pudding basin – I used a 1lb one and that was plenty big enough.
+1. Grease and line your pudding basin – I used a 1 litre one like this one and that was plenty big enough.
+I like to make two strips of baking paper and cross them over with the ends hanging out – this makes it really easy to remove the cake.

-2. Cream together the butter/margarine and sugar until pale and fluffy.
-I used an electric whisk.
+2. Cream together the butter/margarine and sugar until pale and fluffy using an electric whisk.

 3. Gradually whisk in the eggs.